-Sidestepping the Pitfalls of Seasonal Hiring - An Employer's Guide to Bringing Aboard Minors, Interns, and Volunteers this Summer
+Hiring Seasonal Workers This Summer?
+Here's Your Guide to Bringing Aboard Minors, Interns, and Volunteers

-Insights 6.01.22
+Insights 5.26.23

-Amid the headlines reporting on the "Great Resignation" and America's "Labor Crisis," employers are searching for solutions to the current workforce shortage.
-According to a recent report from the U.S. Chamber of Commerce, a whopping 94% of state and local chambers said businesses were finding it difficult or very difficult to find workers.
-As summer approaches and many employers move into their busiest season, you may be looking at staffing options you may have never considered in the past, including hiring teen workers, creating internship programs, and offering volunteer opportunities.
-Any or all of those may be viable options for your organization, but there are a host of potential compliance pitfalls that you need to consider.
+Employers are keenly aware that the labor market is very tight, and you're likely struggling to find talent.
+As summer approaches and many employers move into their busiest season, you may be looking at creative staffing options you haven't considered in the past, including hiring teen workers, creating internship programs, and offering volunteer opportunities.
+If those may be viable options for your organization, there are a host of potential compliance pitfalls that you need to consider.
 Here is a guide to bringing aboard minors, interns, and volunteers this summer.